-Bank deposits are held with Macquarie Bank Limited (credit rating: BBB), Westpac Banking Corporation Limited (credit rating: AA-), Ecobank Cote d'Ivoire (credit rating: B) and B.I.C.I.
+Bank deposits are Westpac Banking Corporation Limited (credit rating: A+), Ecobank Cote d'Ivoire (credit rating: B-) and B.I.C.I.
 Du Gabon (credit rating: B+).

 Note 22.
 Financial Risk Management (continued)

 (c) Liquidity Risk

 Liquidity risk is the risk that the Group may encounter difficulties raising funds to meet financial obligations as they fall due.
 The objective of managing liquidity risk is to ensure, as far as possible, that the Group will always have sufficient liquidity to meets its liabilities when they fall due, under both normal and stressed conditions.